 From delicious Seafood to cool refreshing tasty treats, there is something for everyone at the Vero Beach Pirate Fest.

-Pirate Fest makes swashbuckling debut
+Pirate Fest makes swashbuckling debut in 2015

 World Famous Treasure Hunters, Artists and Authors